 - Maple Shade, 2835 Route 73, Ph: (856) 439-0174, Hours: Monday - Saturday, 9:00 am - 9:00 pm, Sunday, 10:00 am - 6:00 pm

 - Bellmawr, 125 Black Horse Pike, Ph: (856) 933-5290, Hours: Monday - Saturday, 9:00 am - 9:00 pm, Sunday, 10:00 am - 5:00 pm

 - Accepts TV’s, computers, stereo equipment, fax machines, VCR’s, telephones, printers, and other misc. electronics.

 - Saturday, April 2, 20165 - Camden Co.
 Public Works Complex 2311 Egg Harbor Rd ., Lindenwold, NJ Hours - 8:30AM-12:30PM

 - Saturday, June 18, 2016 - Camden Co.
 College, Blackwood Campus, Hours - 8:30AM - 3:00PM

 - Saturday, October 1, 2016 - Camden County Public Works Complex 2311 Egg Harbor Rd., Lindenwold, NJ Hours 8:30AM - 12:30PM

 - Please call 856 858-5241 for more information.

-- Accepts the following at no cost to the consumer, nearly everything electronic including tube TV’s and monitors up to 32”, flat panel TV’s and monitors up to 60”, peripherals, DVD players, home and car audio, cell phones, MP3 players, cables, computers, small electronics, fans, vacuums.
-View more information on TV and appliance pick up by visiting the Best Buy website.
+- Accepts the following at no cost to the consumer, electronics including DVD players, home and car audio, cell phones, MP3 players, cables, computers, small electronics.
+View more information on TV disposal and appliance pick up for fees by visiting the Best Buy website.

 - Best Buy Locations